Panoramic and 3-Dimensional Images: Can they Detect Potential Carotid Artery Disease?

 Role of the Dental Hygienist

-If there is any lesion found on a PAN or CBCT, the patient should be referred to their primary care provider or other pertinent health-care physicians for an evaluation.
+If any lesion is found on a PAN or CBCT, the patient should be referred to their primary care provider or other pertinent health care physicians for an evaluation.
 It would be helpful to send a copy of the image to the provider so that they know exactly what the patient is being referred for.

 Listen to the Today’s RDH Dental Hygiene Podcast Below: